jaro-orsag/isolate-iphone-photos/README.md

 # Roadmap
 Functional
-* Recognize multiple video format, so that we cover situation when output format is changed in iPhone settings
+* Recognize multiple video formats, so that we cover situation when output format is changed in iPhone settings
 * Dry run
 * Verbose and silent mode
 * Counters and statistics